 - Make sure regular appointments are on the same day at the same time as much as possible.

-- Use a calendar or whiteboard in the home to track daily schedules.
-Build the habit of checking off completed items so that you can be sure they were completed.
+- Use a calendar or whiteboard to track daily schedules.
+Build the habit of checking off completed items.

 - Remove excess furniture, clutter and throw rugs.